Healthy feet, happy feet

 But that's not all.
 By supporting your body's weight your feet serve as the essential foundation for the rest of your body.
 Without healthy feet you're more likely to develop knee hip and lower back problems says the American Orthopedic Foot & Ankle Society.

-In addition to supporting your body foot health can often serve as a clue to your overall health according to Dr. Annuradha Bhandari Internal Medicine specialist at Reid Medical Associates.
+In addition to supporting your body foot health can often serve as a clue to your overall health.
 Joint stiffness in your feet could mean that you have arthritis while numbness or tingling might signal diabetes.
 Swelling could indicate problems like kidney disease heart disease or high blood pressure.

 Healthy feet are essential for an overall healthy body.
 Here are some simple ways to treat them right: